Oregon Ducks football: Rich Brooks era (1977–1994)

 The pinnacle of Brooks' Oregon career came in his final season, when his team became the Pacific-10 Conference Champions with a 9–3 regular season record and a Rose Bowl appearance (their conference championship was also their first ever outright conference championship as all the previous ones were shared).
 The defining moment of the season came in a game against the 9th-ranked (AP) Washington Huskies, and is widely remembered by Duck fans as "The Pick".
 Prior to that game, the Ducks had won only three games against the Huskies in 20 seasons, including many heartbreakers in the heated rivalry.
 Late in the game, with the Ducks nursing a 24–20 lead, Washington was in position to score and take the lead when cornerback Kenny Wheaton stepped in front of a pass from Huskies' quarterback Damon Huard and took it all the way back for a 97-yard touchdown, sealing the win for the Ducks.
-The Pick is often replayed on the big screen at Autzen Stadium before each football game.
+The Pick is replayed on the big screen at Autzen Stadium before each football game.
 Following the Washington game, the Ducks finished the rest of the regular season without a loss, but lost to Penn State in the 1995 Rose Bowl, 38–20.

 After the 1994 season, Rich Brooks announced that he would leave Oregon to become the new head coach of the St. Louis Rams.
 Although Brooks had a poorer winning percentage, with 91 victories he surpassed Len Casanova to become the winningest coach in school history.
 The field at Autzen Stadium was dedicated as Rich Brooks Field, in honor of his tenure and accomplishments.
 Although he left the Ducks with a losing record due to his first seven teams winning a combined 22 games, he is credited with reviving Oregon's football program.
 His 91 wins were the most in school history at the time, while his 109 losses are still the most in school history.